 Spider monkeys live in areas of rainforest in several South American countries and are so-called possibly because of their appearance in their tree-top home to humans as they gaze up from the ground: it seems as though these creatures are all arms and legs, just like a spider.
 There is much conversation about the species types of our spider monkeys as all are of mixed heritage (hybrid) and are therefore not suitable for any breeding programmes.
 They are all, however, amazingly agile and extremely intelligent and keep their animal carers well and truly on their toes!

 Tino, Ella, Millie, Jackson, Daffy and Menga

-In one enclosure lives a family of three hybrid black spider monkeys: 32-year-old dad Tino, mum Ella, 36, and daughter Millie, now 10 years of age; and in the enclosure next-door resides a related 34-year-old male, Jackson, and his two lovely female companions elderly Menga (now 42) and Daffy, 21, who are hybrid brown spider monkey sisters.
+In one enclosure lives a family of three hybrid black spider monkeys: dad Tino, mum Ella and daughter Millie.
+In the habitat next-door resides a male, Jackson, and his two lovely female companions elderly Menga and Daffy who are hybrid brown spider monkey sisters.
 Tino, Ella and Millie make a very sweet family unit, although according to her carers, Millie can be a drama queen and throws a tantrum now and then for the attention of her doting parents!
-Jackson is a reserved little chap, but very taken with his new companions, Menga and Daffy who joined us last year from Reaseheath College.
+Jackson is a reserved little chap, but very taken with his new companions, Menga and Daffy who joined us from Reaseheath College.

 Brown Capuchins come from South America and are amazingly well- adapted to their environment, being incredibly intelligent problem-solvers.
 They are skilled at using tools to help them with obtaining food and will live in a variety of rainforest habitats.